Staff Profile

 Research

 My broad research interest lies in how people socially construct, promote and enact social justice in sports, education and healthcare environments.
-I am co-founder and director of the research group, Tackling Welfare in Sport Together.
+Currently, I am interested in athlete welfare and duty of care, with respect to language and discrimination, in sport.
+To date, I apply a figurational sociological framework and adopt a range of qualitative methods.

 Publications